 There are two elements to understand about any company:

-- How it makes money
+- How it makes money.

-- How it spends money
+- How it spends money.

 While most people focus on how companies make money.
 A few truly grasp how those same companies spend money.

 Thus, once you grasp those two – seemingly simple – elements you’ll understand a good part of the logic behind the company’s current strategy.